 We are a diverse coalition of organizations and individuals committed to building the transportation systems the Charlotte area needs if it is to grow and prosper in an equitable, sustainable way.
-The coalition is convened and facilitated by Sustain Charlotte and major funding is provided by the Energy Foundation.
+The coalition is convened, facilitated, and funded by Sustain Charlotte.
 If you or your organization want to help further this work, we invite you to join us.

 Vision: We envision a vibrant, sustainable, and equitable Charlotte region fully connected through investments in walking, biking, and public transit options that enhance the quality of life for all people and communities.